Aviation biofuel: Economics

+As of a 2021 analysis, VFA-SAF break-even cost was 2.50 $/gal.
+This number was generated considering credits and incentives at the time, such as California's LCFS (Low Carbon Fuel Standard) credits and the US Environmental Protection Agency (EPA) Renewable Fuel Standard incentives.

 Sustainable aviation fuels

 Sustainable biofuels do not use food crops, prime agricultural land or fresh water.
 Sustainable aviation fuel (SAF) is certified by a third-party such as the Roundtable For Sustainable Biofuels.